pierre-rouleau/pel/doc/pel-manual.rst

 For macOS
 ~~~~~~~~~

-You can use Homebrew_, a command line utility, to install Emacs.
+You can use Homebrew_, a command line utility, to install a command line
+version of Emacs.

 - See Homebrew_ home page for how to install Homebrew.
 - Once homebrew is installed, you can use the following commands: